ybivanov/QA-and-Automation-101/lesson07/README.md

-# Lesson 7 - Integration Testing with Selenium
+# Integration Testing with Selenium

 ## Theory of test automation